- CLASS: Amphibia (Amphibians)

 HABITAT AND DIET

-The poisons in these tiny frogs come from their diet in their rain forest habitats in Central and South America: mostly ants, termites, centipedes, and tiny beetles.
+The poisons in these tiny frogs come from their diet in their rainforest habitats in Central and South America: mostly ants, termites, centipedes, and tiny beetles.
 This diversity of food items is required to create the chemical toxins by the frog.
 Specific toxins are passed from each bug to the frog when eaten, which then collect in glands in the frog’s skin.
-Frogs hatched at zoos aren’t poisonous, because they don’t eat the same food as their wild counterparts.
-Poison frogs brought from the wild into zoos and fed a regular zoo diet eventually lose most, if not all, of their toxicity.
+When they are fed a regular zoo diet, the frogs eventually lose most, if not all, of their toxicity.
+Those hatched at zoos aren’t poisonous, because they don’t eat the same food as their counterparts in their native habitat.

 At the San Diego Zoo and San Diego Zoo Safari Park, poison frogs are fed pinhead crickets, fruit flies, and young springtails.